Frequently asked questions

 Soil Association has offended non-organic farmers in the past.
 Why should I trust them now?

-Since 2012, we’ve been working hard through our Innovative Farmers programme to engage 15,000 farmers from all different farming backgrounds, listening to their knowledge and experiences as they trial new techniques.
+Since 2012, the Soil Association charity have been working hard through their Innovative Farmers programme to engage 15,000 farmers from all different farming backgrounds, listening to their knowledge and experiences as they trial new techniques.

 Soil Association Exchange is for all farmers regardless of what practices they follow.
-Every farm is different, and we want to support farmers to connect and share their insight so all farmers can benefit from the environmental and financial rewards of regenerative.
+Every farm is different, and we want to support farmers to connect and share their insight so all farmers can benefit from the environmental and financial rewards of regenerative farming.